hmarkestrad/Web-APIs-Challenge-Code-Quiz/README.md

-# Web APIs Challenge: Code Quiz | ESTRADA
+# WEB APIs CHALLENGE: CODE QUIZ | ESTRADA
 A timed coding quiz with multiple-choice questions.
 ## Acceptance Criteria
 * On click a timer starts and user is presented with a question repeatedly